Skip to Content

 Peek-a-Boo Loop Trail in Bryce Canyon

-Let’s start off with a challenge.
+Let’s start with a challenge.
 The Peekaboo Loop Trail is a demanding roundtrip of over five miles that takes you into the amphitheater and then back up again, with an added loop trail through narrow and secluded slot canyons.

 Descend into the heart of the canyon for a mesmerizing display of sculpted rock formations, the canyon floor, and walls sculpted over millions of years.
-The trail winds through narrow slots, giving credence to the name “Peek-a-Boo.”
+The trail winds through narrow slots, giving credence to “Peek-a-Boo.”
 You can also reach the Grand Staircase from the trail.

+Horseback riding is essential for an authentic Western experience when visiting Bryce Canyon.
 The guided rides take you deep into the heart of the canyon and neighboring vistas.
 The rhythmic hoofbeats break up the quiet of the desert.

 3. Hike Under the Night Sky